Palmgrenoskari/league_site/README.md

 # league_site
 Building a League of Legends Analytics App.
-Name is still unknown, really depends on domain prices ^^
+Current name is a placeholder, final name depends on domain prices ^^

-Trying to get a Dev API key soon.
-Current rate limit of 100 requests every 2 minutes is a bottleneck for further development.
+In the process of trying to get a production API Key for drastically higher rates.
+Current rate limit of 100 requests every 2 minutes is a bottleneck for certain features (like aggregates from masses of match data).

-I'd like to implement skill orders, build orders and rank of each individual player in the expanded match history entry.
-But this already requires (10+10)*10 = 200 requests for a match history of 10 entries.
+Also it is against the rules to deploy a product without going through the registering process first.

 ---------------------------------------------------------------------------
 ![image](https://github.com/user-attachments/assets/d87a4749-7b9d-414c-9ef8-bd7d9cf8ef46)